 Other potential acceptability issues are related to the possibility of potential fatal flaws in the environmental permitting process or an inability to obtain the necessary lands, easements or relocations.
-At this time there is insufficient information to identify any such fatal flaws.
+There does not appear to be any major roadblocks to the environmental permitting process for this project.